Graham Platner: Political views

-Asked about his stance on LGBTQ rights, Platner said, "I stand right in the fucking way of anyone who's going to try to come after the freedoms of the LGBTQIA+ community."
+Of LGBTQ rights, Platner has said, "I stand right in the fucking way of anyone who's going to try to come after the freedoms of the LGBTQIA+ community."
+At a May 2026 town hall, Platner said he had ranked Troy Jackson, Shenna Bellows, and Hannah Pingree, in that order, in the 2026 Democratic primary for governor of Maine.

 Personal life

 Platner lives in Sullivan, Maine.
-He married his wife, Amy Gertner, in the autumn of 2024.
-Gertner was an elementary and middle school art teacher until 2024, when she became the business manager for Waukeag Neck Oyster Co.
-Platner is a competitive pistol shooter and firearms instructor.
-Much of Platner's extended family is Jewish, and his stepbrother lives in Jerusalem.
+He married Amy Gertner in the autumn of 2023.
+Gertner was an elementary and middle school art teacher until 2024, when she became the business manager for Waukeag Neck Oyster Co, which Platner has run since 2019.
+Platner is also a competitive pistol shooter and firearms instructor.
+His stepbrother, Seth Frantzman, is a senior Middle East correspondent and analyst at The Jerusalem Post.
+Platner has said that he is friends with members of the Israeli human rights organization B'Tselem.

+In January 2026, after exploring options in the United States and finding them too expensive, Platner and his wife announced they would try to conceive a child through in vitro fertilization in Norway.
+In April, they announced that his wife had suffered a miscarriage.